Digesting Raw Foods

 Once someone has the experience of the “incredible lightness of being” caused by eating raw food, then the thought (and thus the prejudice) changes.
 “You are what you eat” in my experience precedes “you are what you think about.”
 Altering our diet to be more natural and adopting clever strategies of processing food that are both scientifically and spiritually valid seems to me to be the way towards the best future ever (instead of just “surviving” or “being healthy”) primarily due to the new quality feelings, thoughts, and ideas that are generated from such lifestyle modifications.

-Furthermore, statements like “five times more lycopene content is released when we cook tomatoes” are matched by the fact the “five times more lycopene content is released when we blend tomatoes.”
+Furthermore, statements like “five times more lycopene content is released when we cook tomatoes” are matched by the fact that “five times more lycopene content is released when we blend tomatoes.”
 What is a more appropriate technology?
 Blending or cooking?
 On top of that, we can get more utilization of the lycopene if we blend a fat/oil (olive oil) in with the tomato.
 As we go deeper into research on nutrition, blended food becomes a technology appropriate direction as opposed to cooking as liquefying food is in alignment with the natural cascade of digestion (what nature is trying to do with digestion).

 We might also want to consider the great teaching from the ancient Vedic Upanishad’s: “The subtle energy of your food becomes your mind.”